23 ways to save money on holidays

 Book your holiday in advance

 Wondering when the best time to book a holiday is?
 It varies, but if you've got set dates and a set destination in mind, booking in advance is almost always going to be your best option.

-Also bear in mind that for peak dates in the summer holidays, it's highly unlikely that many options will become cheaper the longer you leave it as these dates are most in demand.
+Also bear in mind that, for peak dates in the summer holidays, it's highly unlikely that many options will become cheaper the longer you wait as these dates are most in demand.

 For flights, the first four months of the year are often the best time to book, especially during the January sales.
 Also, avoid flying out on Fridays (the most popular day) and try unusual trip lengths (not seven or 14 days) to find the best prices.

 You won't want to lug massive bottles of shampoo and conditioner around with you, and if you're flying with hand luggage only, any bottles over 100ml won't be an option anyway.

 Avoid spending over the odds on travel-size toiletries – we all know these are complete rip-offs, no matter how convenient they are to buy.
 Instead, pick up a pack of empty mini bottles for a few quid, decanting what you need into those.

 Don't forget to label them though, or you might end up brushing your teeth with shampoo at some point.